linkml/owlstar/README.md

 desirable graph characteristics such as the `finger` and `hand` being connected by a single edge.

+Consider the ontology in (A) below.
 Compare the very verbose standard layering (B) with a more intuitive and compact graph representation (C):

 ![img](https://douroucouli.files.wordpress.com/2019/07/z.png)

-The RDF graph in C is very verbose and unintuitive from a user perspective.
+The RDF graph in B is obviously very verbose and unintuitive from a user perspective.
 Also it makes certain kinds of logic such as graph traversal over partonomies more difficult to implement.

+Note that many resources therefore choose to encode ontologies using a scheme like (C), but they typically do this in an unprincipled ad-hoc way. owlstar is an attempt to provide a formal way to do C.

 ## OWLStar as a proposed standard